osirislab/CSAW-CTF-2021-Quals/forensics/Sonicgraphy-Fallout/README.md

 > Detailed description as it would need to be explained to other lab members

 This challenge has a video file embedded in one of the pictures of the zip file.
+Credit goes to Deebs/Fini-mun for the artwork of the comics.

 # Flag